MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/grid.md

 ### Spacing

 `Grid` has properties to control spacing between rows and columns.
 The following properties are available for customizing the `Grid`:

 - **ColumnSpacing** &ndash; the amount of space between columns.
+The default value of this property is 6.
 - **RowSpacing** &ndash; the amount of space between rows.
+The default value of this property is 6.

 The following XAML specifies a `Grid` with two columns, one row, and 5 px of spacing between columns: